SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 ### Learning a Concept/Tutorial

 If its simple, you're solid.
 ChatGPT can handle explanation of simple concepts really well.
 It can identify the relationships between two components, or explain how two things interact.
 I have asked ChatGPT to give an answer for a certain topic, and then asked "why?", and it almost always gives an understandable explaination.
+A good rule of thumb for learning concepts is that if there are (shorter) youtube videos explaining it, ChatGPT can probably do better.
+If you have to dig really deep into youtube, or [Abdul Bari](https://www.youtube.com/@abdul_bari) has a video for you, Abdul can do it better.

+### Questions